nickpowersys/CaaR/README.rst

 CaaR - Cycling/Cooling/Charging as a Resource (Beta Release)
 ============================================================

-The objective of this project is to convert observations of time stamped sensor readings and/or cycling device operations from text files into indexed time series in pandas and NumPy.
+The objective of this project is to convert observations of time-stamped sensor readings and/or cycling device operations from text files into indexed time series in pandas and NumPy.

 For example, it can convert observations of temperatures and thermostat-driven ON/OFF cycles in cooling or heating modes, or batteries’ charging and discharging cycles.
-The package can be used with any time-stamped observations that are in text form.

 The package will format raw data and match the results across the sources based on metadata such as device ID’s and/or location ID’s and time, in order to form multi-dimensional time series.